 Tests and Diagnosis

 Testing and diagnosis of LGV is based on symptoms, an exam of any sores or swelling, and a sexual history.
 Lab tests are required to confirm a diagnosis.

 LGV is treated with antibiotics.
 Occasionally, buboes may need to be drained.

 If you have LGV, you will be asked about who you had sex with in the past two months.
 This is because LGV is a reportable infection.
 Anyone you have had sex with will need to be tested and treated.
 Partners are almost always given medication whether they have symptoms or not.
 If you have not had sex in the past two months, your last partner should be tested.

 There are a few ways you can tell your partners about STI testing.
 Some people want to tell partners in person, others want to tell partners anonymously.
 You can talk to your health care provider about what ways might work best for you.

 Avoid Re-infection or Prolonging Infection

-It is important for you to not have any sex (including oral, vaginal (frontal) and anal sex) for seven days after starting your antibiotic treatment, and until your partners have finished taking all their medication.
+It is important for you to not have any penetrative sex (including oral) for seven days after starting your antibiotic treatment, and until your partners have finished taking all their medication.
 It is important to take all the pills as instructed by your health care provider.

 If you or your sexual partners miss pills or have sex before all the medication is finished, the infection may not be cured and could be passed back to your partner or cause complications.
 If you do not complete the treatment or miss doses, talk with your health care provider who will help you to decide whether you or your partners would benefit from further treatment.